 Fortunately for B2B companies the disruption is probably not as profound as for many B2C brands.
 Just because it's not as traumatic, though, doesn't mean it's minor.
 This is a problem many companies have to solve.

-The good news is that there's a little understood aspect of contact level third party intent data that helps to plug this gap.
+The good news is that this is an important use case of intent data for marketing, and there's a little-understood aspect of contact level third party intent data that helps to plug this gap.

 Supplementing First Party With Third Party Contact Level Intent Data